DataFire/Integrations/integrations/generated/storecove/README.md

   * invoicePeriod `string`: The period (or specific date) to which the invoice line applies.
 Format: yyyy-mm-dd - yyyy-mm-dd.
   * itemPrice `number`: The price per item (may be fractional)
   * quantity `number`: The number of items (may be fractional).
+  * sellersItemIdentification `string`: The ID the seller assigned to this item.
+  * standardItemIdentification `string`: Standardized ID for the item.
+Identifiers based on GTIN.
   * tax `object`: The tax for this invoice line.
     * amount **required** `number`: The amount of VAT.
 Should equal percentage x amountExcludingVat.
 A difference of 5 cents or 1% between the calculated value and the provided value is allowed.
     * country **required** [Country](#country)